Nibelar/SpaceShoot/README.md

 You can hold **'Shoot key'** to spam/abuse rockets to easily destroy everyone on screen.

+If your refresh rate is above 60hz (60+FPS) then this game is going to be way faster than intended

 ## Course tutorial and original code
 Tutorial and code by [Chris Courses](https://www.youtube.com/watch?v=MCVU0w73uKI&t)